 What Does Pyramiding Look Like on A Tortoise?

 You’d notice immediately if you’re looking at a tortoise with pyramiding on its shell.
 The individual scutes will be raised in pyramid shapes, giving the shell a bumpy appearance.

-However, the shell stops growing outward with pyramiding, and each scute grows upward instead.
+However, the shell stops growing outward with pyramiding, and each scute extends upward instead.

-If the causes of the pyramiding aren’t addressed, the scutes can grow quite high.
+If the causes of the pyramiding aren’t addressed, the scutes can grow relatively high.
 Sometimes, the scutes will grow at different rates, so the pyramid height level will vary.